2022 Lennox and Addington County municipal elections

 Elections were held in Lennox and Addington County, Ontario on October 24, 2022 in conjunction with municipal elections across the province.

 Lennox and Addington County Council

 The Lennox and Addington County Council consists of the three municipal reeves, mayor of Greater Napanee and the three deputy reeves and the Deputy Reeve of Greater Napanee.

 Addington Highlands

 Addington Highlands is divided into two wards.
-Of the five members of council, the Reeve is elected “at large” by vote of all the electors and the two of the four councillors are elected by the voters in this ward.
+Of the five members of council, the Reeve is elected “at large” by vote of all the electors and two of the four councillors are elected by the voters in this ward.